robinmollah/robinmollah/README.md

 # Robin Mollah 😎
 I am Robin Mollah.
 I started my journey in Computer Technology in childhood.
 I started with Web development, then Android App and Game development.
-I loved to create websites, apps and games at early age.
-I have deep understanding of almost all mostly used, powerful and popular OS, tools, programming languages.
+I loved to create websites, apps, and games at an early age.
+I have a deep understanding of almost all the most used, powerful, and popular OS, tools, and programming languages.
 And this is the reason I can provide you a solution from thousands of possible solutions exactly the one that will best fit your requirements.

-If you are not interested to read in detail about my expertise [**JUMP**](#work-experience) **to get a short overview**
+If you are not interested in reading in detail about my expertise [**JUMP**](#work-experience) **to get a short overview**

 <!--